Leadership Skills and Tips from a Gorilla, a Zoo, a Concerned Parent and a 3-Year-Old Boy

 Somehow ‘compassion’ becomes the square peg in a round hole of many situations.
 It doesn’t quite fit, and when it shows up, it appears as “competitive compassion” which is a term I just made up.
 It’s not a real thing.
 But the animal rights advocates seem to claim superior levels of compassion for Harambe; the parenting advocates seem to claim superior levels of compassion for the mother…you can see where this is going.
 “Competitive compassion” is not compassion.
 And, as evidenced by the profound conflict emerging from this situation, it’s not helpful either.

 But interestingly enough, compassion is one of the most underrated leadership qualities today.
 It can propel motivation, performance, devotion and learning in profound ways.
-Compassionate leaders inspire people with purpose, hope, optimism and energy because, by nature of compassion, they resonate, empathize and connect more with others.
+Compassionate leadership inspires people with purpose, hope, optimism and energy because, by nature of compassion, they resonate, empathize and connect more with others.
 Chade-Meng Tan, the famous “Jolly Good Fellow” who works at Google, posits that compassionate leaders are effective leaders, and defines compassion as having three components:

 - cognitive: “I understand you”